Oak Leaf dive site, is a new dive site in Nanoose Bay, that you may not be aware of.

 Follow the main trail, and you will see, both on your left and right, excellent beach access to the dive site.
 You can also keep following the trail straight out to the point, where you will find a small beach, which again, offers excellent access.

-Nanoose is a great and easy place to dive, as it is always "0" degrees away from the beach, and "180" back.
+Nanoose is a great and easy place to dive, as it is almost always "0" degrees away from the beach, and "180" back, as a general heading.

 Enjoy and be safe, cheers!